 - Durable & strong, quality...

 Top 3 alternatives to MidWest dog travel crate:

 MidWest iCrate Folding Metal Dog Crate – The best alternative to Life Stages travel dog crate is another option from the same company, their extremely popular iCrate.
 With double doors, tons of different sizes, heavy duty latches and carrying handles, this is easily one of the best metal travel dog crates.
 You will not go wrong with either Life Stages or the iCrate since they offer similar features.

 New World Folding Metal Crate – A decent alternative to MidWest metal crates is this from New World.
 As with all metal dog cages, there's little difference in their design, however, MidWest crates are all superior, which explains their insane popularity among pet owners.
-The only reason to choose New World crate is if you want less features in your dog crate (possibly for less complications?)
+The only reason to choose the New World crate is if you want fewer features in your dog crate (possibly for fewer complications?)

 5 MIM Variocage Single Crate

 Find it on Amazon | Unavailable on Chewy

 Pros: Extremely strong, crash tested, the largest size

 Cons: Difficult to assemble, not ergonomic